 Homan said Greenwich Patriots started after she attended the Freedom Conference where she met retired General Michael Flynn.

-Sharing a selfie of herself and the retired General, Homan said she had been motivated to attend the conference after Greenwich parents were being the Covid vaccine was approved, rather than having received Emergency Use Authorization.
+Sharing a selfie of herself and the retired General, Homan said she had been motivated to attend the conference after Greenwich parents were being told the Covid vaccine was approved, rather than having received Emergency Use Authorization.

 She recalled putting comments in the live chat during a meeting organized by PTA and despite the chat being shut down, parents reached out to her afterward.